Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-$P'$ may contain $m \geq 0$ recursive calls $X\<\tilde{y}\>$.
-For each call, there is an application of rule~\scc{Var} in $\pi$.
-We uniquely identify each such application of rule~\scc{Var} as $\rho_j$ for $0 < j \leq m$.
-Since APCP only allows tail-recursion, these multiple recursive calls can only occur inside branches on endpoints not in $\tilde{z}$, the common lifter of each $\rho_j$ must be~$t$.
+$P'$ may contain $m \geq 0$ recursive calls $\pCall X<\tilde{y}>$.
+For each call, there is an application of Rule~\ruleLabel{typ-var} in $\deriv$.
+We uniquely identify each such application of Rule~\ruleLabel{typ-var} as $\deriv*_j$ for $0 < j \leq m$.
+Since \APCP only allows tail recursion, these multiple recursive calls can only occur inside branches on names not in $\tilde{z}$, so the common lifter of each $\deriv*_j$ must be~$t$.